rakeshbs/solidity_compiler_helper/README.md

 Paste this statement into the geth console.
 Your code will be loaded.

-There are also a few helper functions to easily deploy the contracts in the js file.
+There are also a few helper functions to easily deploy the contracts.

 ```javascript
 createContract(abiDefinition)